u1i/m4rvyn3/README.md

 2. API (Python)

-Hosted on Azure App Service,
+Handles the response to the mention.
+Hosted on Azure App Service

-3. Python Code
+3. Random Tweets (Python)

+Creates a random tweet every once in a while and posts it.
+Runs on the shell in a SCREEN